A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Proposed Solution: A DNN Architecture

-The third layer has two functions.
-First, it reduces the parameter complexity in the network by down-sampling, i.e., stride $2$, and also utilizes a simple two-tap filtering in time (with also a full third dimension along the depth) which is placed to represent the anti-aliasing filtering that is commonly used with down-sampling.
-The two-tap filtering in this layer additionally serves for roughly adjusting the spectral bandwidth for each information flow over the channel combinations in the network.
-Hence, multiple such two-tap filters (i.e. $N_{ch}=120$ many) are used.
+This layer has two functions.
+First, it applies a filter of size $2$ in time (with also a full third dimension along the depth) with stride $2$, thereby halving the dimension (downsampling by $2$) and reducing the parameter complexity in the network.
+This operation can be considered to represent the anti-aliasing filtering that is commonly used with downsampling.
+The filtering in this layer additionally serves for roughly adjusting the spectral bandwidth for each information flow over the channel combinations in the network.
+Hence, multiple such filters (as many as the number of channel combinations, i.e. $N_{ch}=120$) are used.
 Second function of this layer is applying the nonlinearity.
-Note that when we have $N_{ch}>>C$, the input plane of this third layer $z_2\in\mathbb{R}^{N\times N_{ch}}$ is rank-deficient with a rank at most $C$ even if $z_1 \in\mathbb{R}^{C\times N}$ (producing $z_2=z_1'w_2$) is full rank.
+Note that when we have $N_{ch}>C$, the input plane of this third layer $z_2\in\mathbb{R}^{N\times N_{ch}}$ is rank-deficient with a rank at most $C$ even if $z_1 \in\mathbb{R}^{C\times N}$ (producing $z_2=z_1'w_2$) is full rank.
 This defeats the purpose of producing multiple channels combinations in the previous layer.
-Hence, in order to tackle the rank-deficiency and enable the effective use of the channel combinations, the third layer applies the nonlinear ReLU activation at the end after down-sampling to produce the output plane $z_3\in\mathbb{R}^{(N/2)\times N_{ch}}$.
-In this third layer, the $N_{ch}$ many two-tap filters are optimized.
+Hence, to tackle the rank-deficiency and enable the effective use of the channel combinations, the nonlinear ReLU activation is applied after downsampling to produce the output plane $z_3\in\mathbb{R}^{(N/2)\times N_{ch}}$.